DorkOS

 Responding to Interactive Events

-When approval_required is received, approve or deny before the stream continues:
+When approval_required is received, approve or deny before the turn continues:

 # Approve